Cyber Essentials MFA Cloud Auto-Fail

 There is no polite version of this one.

-The current Cyber Essentials position is that cloud service authentication must always use MFA, and IASME has already highlighted an auto-fail policy for not implementing MFA where it is available.
+The current Cyber Essentials position is that cloud service authentication must always use MFA, and IASME has highlighted auto-fail treatment for not implementing MFA where it is available.
 For Microsoft 365 environments, that moves MFA out of the "security improvement" bucket and into the "basic pass condition" bucket.

 | Gap | Why it matters |